jamesmorgan/docs/background/architecture.md

 * Handling a dispute.
 * Generating/signing/sending and validating/receiving state updates over NATS.
 The Client takes in the address of the server that is being used to pass messages in the constructor.

-Payment channel implementations need a communication layer where users can pass signed state updates to each other.
+State channel implementations need a communication layer where users can pass signed state updates to each other.
 The initial implementation of Connext does this through traditional server-client HTTPS requests.
 While this is the simplest and most effective mechanism for now, we plan to move to a synchronous message passing layer that doesn't depend on a centralized server as soon as possible.

 Further documentation on the client can be found [here](../userDocumentation/clientAPI.md).